The AIGA Design Census:

 This was what we showed at our first critique.
 We found that it was really busy because we were layering typography and icons.
 We needed to simplify to only one layer and find a way to blend the typography and icons.

 Also, the use of color was not yet cohesive.
 The top left, for example, has the wrong color contrast.
-We also had to many shades of color.
+We also had too many shades of color.

 Cleaning Up the Pattern